tarwn/lessthandot-hugo/blogs/content/posts/2011-11-09-you-should-be-watching.md

 [How to design smarter indexes][5]

-They also have an easy list of free training videos, but they’re not always as adamant to keep this list up to date with the Tech Triage Tuesday videos.
+They also have an easy list of free training videos, but they're not always as adamant to keep this list up to date with the Tech Triage Tuesday videos.
 It can be found here: http://www.brentozar.com/sql-server-training-videos/

 Their upcoming web casts can be found here: https://brentozarevents.webex.com/mw0306ld/mywebex/default.do?siteurl=brentozarevents